 Gather the ingredients.

-Place the crackers in a plastic bag and coarsely crush them with a rolling pin or bottle.
+Place crackers in a plastic bag and coarsely crush with a rolling pin or bottle.
 Reserve.

-Place gluten-free all-purpose flour in a shallow dish.
-Add the salt, pepper, and paprika, if using, to taste.
+Place flour in a shallow dish.
+Add salt, pepper, and paprika, if using.
 Reserve.

-Heat up the olive oil in a medium-sized pan over medium heat.
-Add the peppers, onion, and garlic and sauté for about 4 minutes.
+Heat olive oil in a medium-sized pan over medium heat.
+Add bell pepper, onion, and garlic and sauté for about 4 minutes.
 Do not brown.
 Remove from heat and reserve.

-In a large mixing bowl combine the crab meat, sauteed vegetables, and the crushed crackers with the egg, mayonnaise, mustard, Worcestershire sauce, and Old Bay seasoning.
-Thoroughly combine with a large spatula.
+In a large mixing bowl, combine crabmeat, sautéed vegetables, and crushed crackers with egg, mayonnaise, mustard, Worcestershire sauce, and Old Bay seasoning.
+Thoroughly combine using a large spatula.

 Line a baking sheet with parchment paper.
-Shape the crab cakes by grabbing two spoonfuls of the mixture and making patties with your hands.
-Place each patty on the prepared sheet.
-Repeat the process until you've used all the mixture; you should have 9 crabcakes, or 18 small ones if making appetizers.
+Shape crab cakes by grabbing 2 spoonfuls of mixture and making patties with your hands.
+Place each patty on prepared sheet.
+Repeat process until you've used all the mixture; you should have 9 crab cakes, or 18 small ones if making appetizers.

-Dust each cake lightly with the prepared seasoned flour.
-Turn the cakes and dust on the other side.
+Dust each cake lightly with prepared seasoned flour.
+Turn cakes and dust on other side.

-Heat up olive oil in a large frying pan and add 3 to 4 cakes.
-Do not overcrowd the pan.
-Allow the cake to brown at the bottom, from 2 to 3 minutes.
-Turn and allow browning on the other side.
-Repeat the frying process until you've cooked all the cakes.
+Heat olive oil in a large frying pan and add 3 to 4 cakes.
+Do not overcrowd pan.
+Allow cakes to brown at the bottom, from 2 to 3 minutes.
+Turn and brown other side.
+Repeat frying process until you've cooked all the cakes.

 New to the Gluten-Free Lifestyle?

-In our recipe, the egg acts as a binder, but the flavor doesn't come from the egg but from the succulent crabmeat.
-If you need this recipe to be egg-free as well, there's a simple swap you can make:
+In our recipe, the egg acts as a binder; but the flavor doesn't come from the egg, it's from the succulent crabmeat.
+If you need this recipe to be egg free as well, there's a simple swap you can make:

 - Substitute the mayo, which contains eggs, with the same amount of vegan mayo.